What should you do with your old 401(k) when you change jobs?

 - Taxes.
 When you do a Roth conversion, the amount that's converted is included as taxable income on your tax return.
 That means you could end up owing a lot of money to the IRS for your conversion year.

-- Required minimum distributions.
-If you’re still working at age 72, you’ll be required to start taking minimum distributions from your IRA, and the penalty for not taking those payments is steep.
+- Required minimum distributions (RMD).
+If you’re still working at a certain age, you’ll be required to start taking minimum distributions from your IRA, and the penalty for not taking those payments is steep.
 By comparison, a Roth IRA has no required minimum distributions during the account owner's lifetime.
+(The RMD age is 73 for individuals who turn 72 after 2022.
+Individuals who turned 72 prior to 2023 are already subject to RMDs.
+In 2033, the RMD age will increase to 75).

 Pros and cons: 401(k) vs. IRA